JCGithu/JCGithu-Colloquial-Studio-Documentation/src/content/docs/chatter/css.md

   order: 2
 ---

-Each chat bubble in Chatter has classes and variables applied dependant on the message and user.
+Each chat bubble in Chatter has different classes and variables that can be applied.
+These are dependant on the type of message and type of user.

 ### Message Type

-These classes will be applied when applicable.
 You can test these with [chat commands](/chatter/commands).

+- `bits`
+- `announcement`
+- `first`

+The first event it triggered on a users first chat in the stream.

+### User Type

+You can test all of these (except reward IDs) with [chat commands](/chatter/commands).

 - `sub`
 - `mod`
 - `vip`
 - `partner`
-- `bits`
-- `announcement`
+- username
-- `first`
+- custom-reward-id

-First is the users first chat in the stream.
+Each username will be added as a class, allowing you to customise the look for specific chatters.

+The custom reward ID is for channel point redeems.
+You can easily find the ID for a point redeem with this [tool from Instafluff](https://www.instafluff.tv/TwitchCustomRewardID/?channel=YOURTWITCHCHANNEL).
+Make sure to put your own channel name in the URL.

 ### Animation